 Each Animus exhibition or event will

-likely embody a shifting selection.
+likely embody a shifting selection of artists.

 Though expressions range from the playful

 to the profound and scales encompass the

 vast to the humble, all in their unique way

 purpose of the re-enchantment of the world

 to reconnect you to what is whole (holy), both

 in visible outer form and invisible inner truth…

 In the words of Hafiz,

 While the sage,